krajasekhar015/expense-docker/docker-networking.md

 Now, if we run containers, we can see the IP address of the container allocated through bridge network

 * When we run frontend, we need to expose the port in command

+**3. Overlay Network**
+* One network doesn't enough for us, so sometimes we have to use multiple networks
+* Two containers in two different networks can connect and communicate through modem
+* Keeping docker in multiple networks is risky, so for this we need orchestration